 All orders are shipped from Kogei Styling in Tokyo, Japan.
 We operate Monday through Friday and are closed on Saturdays, Sundays, and Japanese National holidays.
 Orders submitted on Friday evening, Saturday, or Sunday (based on Japan Standard Time) will be processed on the following Monday (if Monday is a National Holiday then on the following business day), however, some exceptions may apply.

-Duration, before you receive your order, is expected as follows;
+Due to the very slow international traffic, duration, before you receive your order, is expected as follows;

 - Hong Kong 3-5 days

 - Singapore 3-4 days

 All orders can be tracked during shipment and we will notify you of the tracking number and other necessary information as soon as it is available to us.

 Shipping service providers

 Based on the service quality and the reliability of the shipping company with respect to a particular order, we may use

 Japan Post EMS (Express Quality Service by Japan Post Co.,Ltd., who also may use local posting operation at the destination countries), Yamato Transport Co., Ltd.